 Projects Queensland, a specialist business unit within Treasury, procures all high-risk and high-value (over $100 million) infrastructure on behalf of Queensland Government agencies, ensuring that public needs are met while minimising the amount of money the government needs to spend.

-Treasury’s Office of State Revenue (OSR) is responsible for collecting state taxes (including duties, payroll tax and land tax) and mining and petroleum royalties on behalf of the Queensland and Australian governments.
+Treasury’s Office of State Revenue (OSR) is responsible for collecting state taxes (including duties, payroll tax and land tax) and mining and petroleum royalties on behalf of the Queensland Government.

 Treasury plays a central and ongoing role in increasing government’s productivity through renewal and reform activities.
 We are leading a number of cross-agency initiatives and implementing 33 recommendations from the 2012 Independent Commission of Audit.